-If you’re into fitness and working out then you probably want to get the best results from the exercise you do.
-When it comes to getting results, it’s important to know a little about how your body responds to exercise.
-Like you, I want results from the time I spend in the gym – ESPECIALLY when I’m using iron; as a strength coach and fitness educator I know a little about how our muscles work and I’m here to share that info with you.
+If you’re into working out then you do not want to waste time and achieve the results you’re working towards.
+When it comes to reaching your goals, it’s important to know a little about how your body responds to exercise.
+Like you, I want results from the time I spend in the gym – ESPECIALLY when I’m using iron; as a strength coach and fitness educator I know a little about how our muscles work and will share some info that can help you.

 If your goals include ‘toning up’ it’s important to know exactly what that means and how to do it.
 Tone comes from the term ‘tonus,’ which is the technical term for the contraction of a muscle fiber; when all of the fibers within a muscle maintain a state of semi-contraction that is what creates the shape we commonly associate with a well-defined muscle.

 The primary purpose of muscle fibers is to control the physical forces moving through your body.
 Muscle shortening actions can generate a force to create movement; for example when moving from a seated to a standing position the quadriceps and gluteus maximus shorten to help the body stand up against gravity.

 When a muscle lengthens it controls and decelerates a force such as when the quadriceps and glutes lengthen to control the motion of the body as it returns to a seated position.
 If you want your workouts to produce results it is important to have an understanding of how muscle fibers respond to exercise; here are a few important things to know about muscle fibers and how they are effected by exercise.

 - Muscle fibers adapt to the specific type of exercise stimulus imposed during training.
 Mechanical stress refers to the physical stresses applied during resistance training which causes micro-trauma to muscle fibers.
 As fibers are damaged from exercise they signal thebiochemical reaction to produce new satellite cells responsible for repairing the mechanical structure of the muscle cell as well as building new muscle proteins.